OffchainLabs/genesis-file-generator/README.md

 Source code available at https://github.com/pcaversaccio/createx/blob/v1.0.0/src/CreateX.sol .

-#### How to verify the pre-signed transaction and the runtime bytecode
+#### How to verify the pre-signed transaction, the runtime bytecode and the target address

 The pre-signed transaction for this contract is available at [its repository](https://github.com/pcaversaccio/createx/blob/v1.0.0/scripts/presigned-createx-deployment-transactions/signed_serialised_transaction_gaslimit_3000000_.json).

 And the runtime bytecode can be verified by following the build instructions of the repository and obtaining the runtime bytecode in the artifacts json file.

+The target address can be verified in the project's [repository](https://github.com/pcaversaccio/createx/tree/v1.0.0#createx-deployments).

 ### Arachnid's Deterministic Deployment Proxy